salkuadrat/BiometricX/README.md

 ## Usage

-Check biometric type of the device.
+ to check biometric type of your device.

 ```dart
 BiometricType type = await BiometricX.type();
 ```

-List of biometric types.
+Here is the list of biometric types.

 ```dart
 BiometricType.FACE